RaafeK/Pandas-Python/README.md

 To start training :

-1. Collect Data and Annotation
+1. Collect Data

 (1).
 For Videos, create static images.

 (2).
 For Images, we can use matlab Image Labeller to label objects.
 There are a lot of bounding box labelling tools available , we can also use the Bounding box label : https://github.com/puzzledqs/BBox-Label-Tool

-2. Create Annotation in Darknet Format
+2. Create Annotation

  If we choose to use our own collected data, use scripts/convert.py to convert the annotations.